yihong0618/running_page/README.md

 7. Sync `Strava` data

 > The first time you synchronize Strava data you need to change line 12 of the code False to True in strava_sync.py, and then change it to False after it finishes running.
+If you only want to sync `type running` add args --only-run

 ```python
 python3(python) scripts/strava_sync.py ${client_id} ${client_secret} ${refresh_token}